-You can choose to treat your ends to some extra hydration or douse your whole head with product.
-Either way, your hair is sure to look healthier and softer after adding this into your haircare routine.
+You can choose to treat your ends to some extra hydration or douse your whole head with the product.
+Either way, your hair is sure to look healthier and softer after adding this moisturizing treatment into your haircare routine.
 Here are our tips to help you get the most of this method.

 Just for Your Ends

 Good moisturizers include plain olive oil, jojoba oil, coconut oil, shea butter, and sweet almond oil.
-However, if you have a commercial product that works well at keeping your hair soft and supple, use that.
+However, if you have a commercial product that works at keeping your hair soft and supple, use that.
 You may also want to use a leave-in conditioner first and apply oil on top.
 After applying your product, place a plastic bag (sandwich size or smaller is suitable) over your ends and secure the bag with a rubber band.

 Make sure the band is over the bag and not on your hair—you don't want the elastic tugging at your hair all night.

-A variation on this is the ponytail method, which you can use if you either don't have time to separate your hair into different sections or just prefer a simpler way to cover your hair.
+A variation on this process is the ponytail method, which you can use if you either don't have time to separate your hair into different sections or just prefer a simpler way to cover your hair.
 Pull hair into a loose ponytail and moisturize your ends.
 Apply a bag to the ends and secure.
 Cover your hair as you normally would for nighttime protection and remove the bags in the morning.

 Then, use a sheet of plastic wrap and place it firmly around your whole head.
 You can also use a cheap plastic cap and secure it with a big elastic headband.
 Leave the cap and treatment on overnight.
 Unlike "baggying" the ends, which many women do nightly, you may just want to do the whole-head method once a week or so.

-Use it Sparingly
+Use It Sparingly